National Coalition for Language Access

 All of us are alarmed to see the communicative rights of people in the U.S. being eroded, making it harder for people in our multilingual country to access services in a language other than English, and making it harder for health/educational/human service professionals to do their jobs.

 The coalition came together remotely through word-of-mouth on March 2, 2025, following the release of Executive Order 14224 in which President Donald Trump designated English as the national language of the United States.
-Our goals are to educate and advocate.
+Our goal is to serve as a communications and coordination hub for all people, organizations and communities committed to protecting and expanding language access in the United States to strengthen and mobilize a broad and unified movement.
+To join us, click here.

 There are different kinds of government actions.
 Not all carry the same weight, and they each play very different roles in how our government works.